IS MY CHILD READY FOR SCHOOL?

 Transitioning to ‘Big School’ is an exciting time in your child’s life.
 Together with Erina Kindergarten we can make the transition from preschool to ‘’big school’’ easy and exciting.
 Our goal is to ensure your child is fully prepared in every way possible to transition effectively to the new set of learning objectives in the school environment.
-Some examples of how our centre implements the Early Years Learning Framework into our programs to promote these skills includes but is not limited to

 As much as the milestone of starting school is an exciting one, it can also be one that is fraught with worry.
 Is your child ready for school?
 And how can we at Erina kindergarten help prepare them for the transition?